DarkMasterMan0/DMMod/README.md

 You can check out older versions of DMMod at [DMMod Archive](https://github.com/DarkMasterMan0/DMMod-Archive), use the installation instructions above with the DMMod folder of whichever version you'd like.

 # What is DMMod?
 DMMod is a mostly vanilla (like ~95% vanilla I'd say) mod that aims to address some of the balance gaps in vanilla D2R in regards to items and skills with a combination of nerfs, buffs, and other changes while attempting to maintain the "original feel" of the game.
-Some very minor changes to drop rates (Baal's quest drop and low level uniques being able to drop earlier).
+Some very minor changes to drop rates (low level uniques being able to drop earlier and Hell Baal's quest drop having a guaranteed Arpaska's Medallion).

 Some examples of the changes include buffs/changes to lots of the weaker sets and uniques (whether that be by increasing existing stats or adding new stats), a few buffs to underused runewords (like Holy Thunder and Venom) and nerfs to overtuned runewords (Stealth, Spirit, Insight, Grief, Enigma, Mosaic outright removed, etc.), buffs/changes to weaker/underused skills (like Poison Dagger and Iron Maiden) and a few nerfs to overtuned skills (like Blessed Hammer and Holy Shield), changes to magic/rare item affixes (adding a max level cap to lower tier affixes to reduce the size of the affix pool at higher levels for example).